 I’m a big fan of using a salad spinner to remove all the extra water from the surface of the kale.
 I always thought this was another gimmicky gadget that would collect dust in my kitchen, but I use it multiple times a week since we are big salad lovers in this home!
 It really works to keep greens fresher longer, and to avoid a soggy salad with extra liquid at the bottom of the bowl.
 Starting out with fully dry kale also allows the dressing to cling to it better, so if you don’t have a salad spinner, I recommend patting it dry with a clean, lint-free kitchen towel.

 Mix the dressing ingredients, either whisking them together in a bowl, or my preferred method: shaking it all up in a sealed jar.
-(I love saving Bonne Maman jam jars for exactly this purpose.)
+(I love saving Bonne Maman jam jars for exactly this purpose.
+A mason jar would also work!)
 Then drizzle all of the dressing over the kale and massage it in with your hands.

 Why Massage Kale?